roeniss/google-forms-response-to-slack/README.md

 When new response came in, connected spreadsheet is 'changed' because new response get written on it.
 It triggers my script by a set trigger.
 Then the script fetch hooks with spreadsheet body (as awscome cool string format).
 That's it.

-# I can't follow up.
-It's too hard!
+# "I can't follow up.
+It's too hard!"

 If you have a trouble on this, please leave a issue.
 I will respond to it as soon as possible! :)